Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

-\paragraph{Grid Search} Grid search refers to the process of evaluating the Cartesian product of a finite set of values for each hyperparameter.
-Every possible combination of hyperparameter values included in the defined subset of the search space is evaluated~\cite[][]{montgomery2017design} and thus it does not scale well with the number of hyperparameters.
-Grid search allows replicating an experiment because a deterministic procedure selects hyperparameter values to be evaluated.
-For replication, the originally applied search space and discretization strategy must be known.
-The sample efficiency of grid search tends to be lower compared to random search and Bayesian optimization~\cite[][]{snoek2012practical, eggensperger2013towards, turner_bayesian_2021}, in particular, because it cannot make use of the low effective dimensionality of HPO problems~\citep{Bergstra2011}.

-\paragraph{Random Search} Random search refers to the process of sampling random hyperparameter values from a defined search space until a budget is exhausted~\cite[][]{bergstra2012random}.
-Random search can be replicated if the used search space, the randomness generator, and the corresponding seed are known.
-Random search reaches better sample efficiency in high-dimensional search spaces than grid search if some hyperparameters have a larger influence on the performance of the ML model than others~\cite[][]{bergstra2012random}.

-\paragraph{Bayesian Optimization} Bayesian optimization refers to the process of using a sequential approach based on a surrogate model to find appropriate hyperparameter values for an ML model in a defined search space~\cite[e.g.,][]{brochu2010tutorial,Shahriari_2016,Feurer2019,garnett_bayesoptbook_2022}.
-HPO based on Bayesian optimization can be replicated with fixed random seeds if the search space, the acquisition function, and the surrogate model, including the hyperparameters of the surrogate model, are known.

-\paragraph{Survey Results} Most survey participants used manual tuning, followed by Bayesian optimization, grid search, and random search.
-25\% of the survey participants also used other HPO methods that are out of the scope of this work (see Figure~\ref{fig:hpo_method_distribution}).
-Most survey participants stated to have used at least three HPO methods in their past ML projects; about 2\% have even used at least five HPO methods.
-Only roughly 15\% of the survey participants have used just a single HPO method (see Figure~\ref{fig:multiple_hpo_method}).
+The study participants applied five \ac{HPO} methods: manual tuning, grid search, random search, Bayesian optimization, and evolutionary algorithms.
+Each \ac{HPO} method was discussed by between two and eight interviewees.
+Most interviewees discussed one or two \ac{HPO} methods in detail.\footnote{We asked the interviewees to discuss a prominent recent example of how they used \ac{HPO} methods, not to discuss all \ac{HPO} methods they ever used.} Most survey participants primarily used manual tuning, followed by grid search, Bayesian optimization, random search, and evolutionary algorithms (see Figure~\ref{fig:hpo_method_distribution}).
+Academic participants tended to rely more on manual tuning and grid search compared to those from industry.
+Most survey participants stated to have used at least three \ac{HPO} methods in their past \ac{ML} projects; about 2\% have even used at least five \ac{HPO} methods.
+Only roughly 15\% of the survey participants have used only a single \ac{HPO} method (see Figure~\ref{fig:multiple_hpo_method}).

-Even though literature indicates that Bayesian optimization yields better results than grid search and random search in shorter time~\cite[e.g.,][]{snoek2012practical, turner_bayesian_2021}, practitioners tend to use seemingly inferior HPO methods.
-Practitioners appear to not only aim at finding hyperparameter values for optimal ML model performance but pursue manifold goals.
+Even though literature indicates that Bayesian optimization yields better results in a shorter time than evolutionary algorithms, grid search, and random search (\eg \cite{Snoek2012,turner_bayesian_2021}), practitioners tend to use seemingly inferior \ac{HPO} methods.
+Practitioners seem to not only aim at finding hyperparameter configurations for optimal \ac{ML} model performance but also pursue different goals.